PREDICT

 KNAPSACK_PRO_PREDICT_DISABLED_ON_BRANCHES

-(comma-separated list): on what branches to run all the testsKNAPSACK_PRO_PREDICT_DISABLED_ON_CHANGED_FILES
+(comma-separated strings or regular expressions): on what branches to run all the testsKNAPSACK_PRO_PREDICT_DISABLED_ON_CHANGED_FILES

 If PREDICT finds the string [skip predict]